yao-charlie/accelmon/docs/accelerometer.md

 * GCLKs can be configured with a divider to scale the output frequency: an 8-bit DIV field is set in the GENDIV register
 * There are two clock divider modes that can be configured for a GCLK using the DIVSEL field of the GENDIV register
   * DIVSEL=0: direct scaling with DIV cycles of the source clock equivalent to one ouput cycle from the GCLK (DIV=0 or 1 is equivalent to passing the source clock)
-  * DIVSEL=1: DIV is interpreted in powers of 2 to scale the source clock
+  * DIVSEL=1: DIV is interpreted in powers of 2 to scale the source clock. **Maximum value for DIV seems to be limited to 8 in this case?**

 When initializing a GCLK, disable the GCLK first by clearing the enable flag in GENCTRL and CLKCTRL